 - Administration Node provides cluster deployment and management capabilities.
-The Administration Node is optional in cluster deployments, depending on whether existing provisioning, monitoring, and management infrastructure will be used.
-This reference architecture does not specify the configuration for an administration node, since it is typically site-specific. - Active NameNode runs all the services needed to manage the HDFS data storage and YARN resource management.
-This is sometimes called the "master namenode."
-There are four primary services running on the Active NameNode: - Resource Manager (to support cluster resource management, including MapReduce jobs) - NameNode (to support HDFS data storage) - Journal Manager (to support high availability) - ZooKeeper (to support coordination) - Standby NameNode when guorum-based HA mode is used, this node runs the standby namenode process, a second journal manager, and an optional standby resource manager.
+The Administration Node is optional in cluster deployments, depending on whether existing provisioning, monitoring, and management infrastructure will be used. - Active Name Node runs all the services needed to manage the HDFS data storage and YARN resource management.
+This is sometimes called the "master name node."
+There are four primary services running on the Active Name Node: - Resource Manager (to support cluster resource management, including MapReduce jobs) - NameNode (to support HDFS data storage) - Journal Manager (to support high availability) - ZooKeeper (to support coordination) - Standby Name Node when quorum-based HA mode is used, this node runs the standby namenode process, a second journal manager, and an optional standby resource manager.
 This node also runs a second ZooKeeper service. - High Availability (HA) Node this node provides the third journal node for HA.
-The Active NameNodes and Standby NameNodes provide the first and second journal nodes.
+The Active Name Nodes and Standby Name Nodes provide the first and second journal nodes.
 It also runs a third ZooKeeper service.
 The operational databases required for Cloudera Manager and additional metastores are on the HA. - Edge Node provides an interface between the data and processing capacity available in the Hadoop cluster and a user of that capacity.
 An Edge Node has a an additional connection to the Edge Network, and is sometimes called a "gateway node."
-Edge Nodes are optional, but at least one is highly recommended. - Data Node runs all the services required to store blocks of data on the local hard drives and execute processing tasks against that data.
-A minimum of four Data Nodes are required, and larger clusters are scaled primarily by adding additional Data Nodes.
-There are three types of services running on the Data Nodes: - DataNode daemon (to support HDFS data storage) - NodeManager daemon (to support YARN job execution) - Standalone daemons like Impalad and HBase RegionServer (for services that are not run under YARN.)
+At least one Edge Node is required. - Data Node runs all the services required to store blocks of data on the local hard drives and execute processing tasks against that data.
+A minimum of five Data Nodes are required, and larger clusters are scaled primarily by adding additional Data Nodes.
+There are three types of services running on the Data Nodes: - DataNode daemon (to support HDFS data storage) - NodeManager daemon (to support YARN job execution) - Services managed with Cloudera Manager service pools instead of YARN, such as Impala and HBase

-Table 10: Service Locations on page 21 describes the node locations and functions of the cluster services.
+Table 10: Service Locations on page 26 describes the node locations and functions of the cluster services.